German Medical Treatment Visa

 Visa requirements in Germany

-The Schengen Agreement also regulates the visa requirements for Germany.
+The Schengen Agreement also regulates German Schengen visa requirements.
 On this basis, the world’s largest visa-free travel area was created.
 Border controls in the entire Schengen area normally only occur at external borders.
-Schengen visas are valid for the country that issued them and travel throughout the whole Schengen area.
+German visas are valid for the country that issued them and travel throughout the whole Schengen area.

 The following groups of people do not require a visa for Germany and the Schengen area: